tomashhurst/tomashhurst.github.io/research.md

 ![HCA](https://github.com/tomashhurst/tomashhurst.github.io/blob/master/images/HCA%20wide.png?raw=true)

-We are actively involved in the [Human Cell Atlas (HCA)](https://www.humancellatlas.org/) community, including attendance at HCA general meetings in Hinxton, UK (2018), and [Tokyo, Japan (2019)](https://youtu.be/xYqd2w_aRH0?t=327), seeking to help define the contribution of high-dimensional cytometry and imaging technologies to the HCA objectives.
+We are actively involved in the [Human Cell Atlas (HCA)](https://www.humancellatlas.org/) community, including attendance at HCA general meetings in Hinxton, UK (2018), and [Tokyo, Japan (2019)](https://youtu.be/xYqd2w_aRH0?t=327), seeking to help define the contribution of high-dimensional cytometry and imaging technologies to the HCA objectives ([Czechowska et al. 2018, WS06: 'Cytometry in the Era of the Human Cell Atlas'](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.23777)).
 We also presented on Spectre, one of our computational tools, at the [HCA Asia meeting](https://youtu.be/95dy_p5FFck?t=15491) (virtual) in 2020.

 ![Roadshows](https://raw.githubusercontent.com/tomashhurst/tomashhurst.github.io/master/images/Homeshow%20wide%20thin.png)